Kelly Reichardt: Marginal characters

 Critics have noted that Reichardt's films often have ambiguous endings that leave the audience hanging and unsatisfied.
-Xan Brooks of The Guardian uses the examples of "wonky Kurt, left wandering city streets at the end of Old Joy, hapless Wendy, still looking for Alaska, or Meek’s Cutoff’s lost pioneers, forever strung between triumph and disaster.
+Xan Brooks of The Guardian uses the examples of "wonky Kurt, left wandering city streets at the end of Old Joy, hapless Wendy, still looking for Alaska, or Meek's Cutoffs lost pioneers, forever strung between triumph and disaster.
 These films do not so much resolve as dissolve.
-They leave us dangling, forced to write their third acts in our heads”.
-Reichardt has said, "Maybe I’m suspicious of absolutes.
+They leave us dangling, forced to write their third acts in our heads".
+Reichardt has said, "Maybe I'm suspicious of absolutes.
 I mean, yes, there is something satisfying about watching an old film when the music rises up and the words come at you: The End.
 But it would seem absurd to do that at the end of one of my films.
-It would just make them feel lopsided, because they’re all so short, they cover so little time.
-We don’t know where these people were before.
+It would just make them feel lopsided, because they're all so short, they cover so little time.
+We don't know where these people were before.
 We spent a week with them and then on they went".
 She has also said that she enjoys films that let the audience find their own way in and come to their own conclusions.

+Feminism

-Reichardt's films contain feminist ideas in both style and content, rejecting mainstream commercial filmmaking methods and focusing on gender (most have female lead characters), but she rejects the label "feminist filmmaker".
+Reichardt's films contain feminist ideas in both style and content, rejecting mainstream, male-centric, commercial filmmaking methods and focusing on gender.
+She rejects the label "feminist filmmaker" and dismisses the reductionist term "woman director" as redundant.
 She rejects mainstream methods by using small budgets, filming on location (most of her films are shot in Oregon), and refusing to romanticize her characters and their struggles.
+Feminist themes are often present in Reichardt's work, and are a notable aspect of her filmic style.
+Much of her films are female-led.
+Meek's Cutoff centers on the women of a wagon train in the Oregon wilderness, and depicts an often unseen feminist side of classic Western cinema.
+A similar feminist style is seen in Certain Women, depicting the lives of ordinary women not usual shown in popular media through a filmic lens.
+Reichardt's work portrays female protagonists grappling with issues of isolation and solitude, economic hardships, and the social constraints of gendered roles, for example.
+She places an emphasis the lived experiences of women, highlighting personal journeys, often alone and away from the narrative influence of male protagonists.
+While not being a filmmaker explicitly focused on political or activist narratives, Reichardt's work often engages with broader feminist concerns.

-Even her films that have male protagonists address gender issues.
-In Old Joy, which stars two men and was spoken about at festivals as an LGBT film, the theme of male friendship is highlighted and addressed through feminized qualities of sensitivity and vulnerability rarely seen in mainstream Hollywood cinema.
+In Old Joy, which stars two men and was spoken about at festivals as an LGBTQ+ film, the theme of male friendship is highlighted and addressed through feminized qualities of sensitivity and vulnerability rarely seen in mainstream Hollywood cinema.
 In Night Moves, Dakota Fanning's character serves as a strong female counterpoint to Jesse Eisenberg's male protagonist, and the film's environmental storyline reflects eco-feminist values.
-Reichardt also diverges from the mainstream with her films' avant-garde content.
-River of Grass segments the narrative into numbered sections, and Certain Women is also divided into episodes.
-Reichardt's realism and camera angles reject the objectification of bodies and challenge audience expectations by lingering on seemingly insignificant images after characters have left a scene.

-Reichardt has frequently collaborated with actress Michelle Williams, saying that she enjoys Williams's confidence and inquisitive nature, and that she can never guess what she's going to do.